napari/napari.github.io/dev/_sources/community/mission_and_values.md

 - ensuring **scientific accuracy**.
 We prioritise bug fixes and feature development that affect the scientific interpretation of the displayed data.
 For example, a bug in which point coordinates are offset by one pixel from the overlaid image coordinates is higher priority than one in which a UI button doesn't work.

 (our-values)=

 ## Our values

 - We are **inclusive**.
 We welcome and mentor newcomers who are making their first contribution and strive to grow our most dedicated contributors into [core team members](core-dev-guide).
 We have a [Code of Conduct](napari-coc) to make napari a welcoming place for all.

 - We are **community-driven**.
-We respond to feature requests and proposals on our [issue tracker](https://github.com/napari/napari/issues), making decisions that are driven by our users’ requirements, not by the whims of the core team.
+We respond to feature requests and proposals on our [issue tracker](https://github.com/napari/napari/issues), making decisions that are driven by our users' requirements, not by the whims of the core team.

 - We provide **a tool others can build on** and making it easy for people to develop and share plugins that extend napari's functionality and to develop fully custom applications that consume napari.

-- We serve **scientific applications** primarily, over “consumer” image editing in the vein of Photoshop or GIMP.
-This often means prioritizing n-dimensional data support, and rejecting implementations of “flashy” features that have little scientific value.
+- We serve **scientific applications** primarily, over "consumer" image editing in the vein of Photoshop or GIMP.
+This often means prioritizing n-dimensional data support, and rejecting implementations of "flashy" features that have little scientific value.

 - We are **domain agnostic** within the sciences.
 Functionality that is highly specific to particular scientific domains belongs in plugins, whereas functionality that cuts across many domains and is likely to be widely used belongs inside napari.